-Staying connected while abroad is important for both the student and the loved ones back home.
+Staying connected while abroad is important for both the student and the loved ones back home; make a communication plan!
 Many of your friends and family are anxious to see your updates and hear from you while you're abroad.
 However, through our overly connected world it is important to find the balance between staying connected and experiencing the culture of your host country and city.Prior to going abroad, do your research and find the best options for staying connected for you and your international experience.

 Some things to think about are:

 - How long am I going for?
 Does it make sense to activate my U.S. plan or should I look into international plans?

 - What is internet access like in my host country?

 - Be sure to test any option you choose prior to going abroad to see if it will work for you.
 Example: My plan is to use WhatsApp for non-emergency communication: Put your phone on airplane mode, connect to WiFi, see if your app works.